URLplus-web/Bug-report/README.md

-# Official SaveURL+ GitHub page for Bug report
+# Official SaveL+ page for Bug report

-User can report any bug related information about SaveURL+ in issue section.
-User can also share solution about reported bug in issuse section.
+Report any SaveURL+ bug or any problem which you are facing in SaveURL+

-# Other pla
+# Other platform for report bug